-CBXmarket recently attended AIR Summit 5.0, the technology and innovation conference geared toward investment managers.
+IMTC (formerly CBXmarket) recently attended AIR Summit 5.0, the technology and innovation conference geared toward investment managers.
 The summit, which was held September 18 – 19 in New York City, brought together an elite roster of thought leaders and industry pioneers to discuss the emergence of new financial offerings.
-Among them, CBXmarket was selected as 1 of 10 innovative companies chosen to present alpha-generating solutions.
-Our VP of Business and Product Development, Russell Feldman, represented the team and highlighted the benefits of CBXmarket’s OASIS platform.
+Among them, IMTC was selected as 1 of 10 innovative companies chosen to present alpha-generating solutions.
+Our VP of Business and Product Development, Russell Feldman, represented the team and highlighted the benefits of IMTC's investment management platform.

 In addition to discussing our portfolio optimization tool, the team was privy to panels and sideline conversations, and we’re excited to share the intel that we gleaned.

 There’s a “great migration” occurring within the investment management industry, as a shift from public to private market takes place, according to one speaker.
 While private companies are “dwarfed” by public giants, they are outpacing public firms in terms of growth rates.